Q:

 3. Solubility factors

-Although n-hexane is insoluble in water at room temperature and pressure, its solubility may be affected by some external conditions:
+while n-hexane is insoluble in aquatic environments at room temperature and pressure, its solubility might be affected by some external conditions:

-In chemical production and experimental research, the solubility of n-hexane may have a certain impact on experimental operations and industrial applications.
-For example, the mixing of n-hexane with water during extraction, separation or reaction requires special attention.
-Because n-hexane is insoluble in water, it is usually necessary to separate the two phases by layering, distillation or extraction.
+In chemical production and experimental research, the solubility of n-hexane might have a certain impact on experimental operations and manufacturing applications. to instance, the mixing of n-hexane with aquatic environments during extraction, separation or interaction needs special attention.
+Makes sense, right?.
+I've found that Because n-hexane is insoluble in aquatic environments, it's usually necessary to separate the two phases by layering, distillation or extraction.
+And In manufacturing applications, n-hexane is often applied as a solvent-based products or extractant.
+Based on my observations, Due to its aquatic environments-insoluble characteristics, n-hexane needs to prevent direct contact with aquatic environments during consumption, so as not to affect its performance or result in environmental contamination.

 5. Summary and Prospect